MoritzKn/env-at-startup/README.md

 # `env-at-startup`

-> Replace environment variables (e.g. `process.env.API_URL`) in frontend docker containers at "start up" time
+> Replace environment variables (e.g. `process.env.API_URL`) in frontend docker containers at "start-up" time

-It's the age old problem.
-The DevOps people agree: "the docker image should be the same for all environments".
+It's the age-old problem.
+The DevOps people agree:

-Just use environment variables for configuration.
-But then, if you're frontend dev, you don't write any server code.
+"Docker images should be the same for all environments; Just use environment variables for configuration."

+But then, as a frontend developer, you don't write server code.
-You're environment variables are defined at build time.
+Your "environment variables" are defined at build time.
 The [Webpack `DefinePlugin`/`EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) is ubiquitous for this use-case.
-That means replacing the environment variables in code at build time.
-So they are backed into the container image and need to be provided via `--build-arg`.
+That means replacing the environment variables in the code at build time.
+So they are backed into the container image and need to be configured via `--build-arg`.

-This is all fine and good until these wolds collide.
-A lot of the time tools coming out of the DevOps world don't support the way we do things in the frontend world.
-They don't expect you do back environment variables into the image.
+This is all fine and good until these worlds collide.
+Most software coming out of the DevOps world doesn't support the way we do things in the frontend world.
+They don't expect you to back environment variables into the image.
 And, arguably, they have a point.

-So why not simply replace the environment variables post-build, with a little script, just before the docker container starts.
+So why not replace the environment variables post-build, with a little script, before the docker container starts?

 This script is `env-at-startup`.